cf-convention/cf-convention.github.io/projects-activities.md

 ## Satellite and remote sensing data

 ### EUMETSAT - European Organisation for the Exploitation of Meteorological Satellites
-[EUMETSAT](https://www.eumetsat.int) uses CF for all data dissemination from the Meteosat Third Generation (geostationary) launched and soon operational, and upcoming EPS Second Generation (polar orbiters), as well as for  numerous joint missions and projects.
+[EUMETSAT](https://www.eumetsat.int) uses CF for all data dissemination from the Meteosat Third Generation (geostationary) launched and soon operational, and upcoming EPS Second Generation polar orbiters, as well as for  numerous joint missions and projects.

 ### ESA CCI - European Space Agency's Climate Change Initiative